-General Habitat: Caribou require large, undisturbed areas of mature conifer upland forest and lowlands.
-Caribou select specific habitat that supports successful reproduction and calf rearing, provides summer and/or winter forage, and/or facilitates movement between discrete areas of use.
+General Habitat: Caribou require large, undisturbed areas of mature forest.
+They select specific habitat that supports successful reproduction, provides summer and/or winter forage, and/or facilitates movement between discrete areas of use.

-Protection Commitment: The Project has been minimized in caribou ranges to limit impacts to caribou habitat.
-Selective vegetation clearing and the winding roads will also help reduce line-of-sight for predators.
-Project activities are avoided and sensory disturbances minimized within 10 km of the nursery habitat during the calving season.

-Wildlife plot surveys are conducted monthly from June to September as part of the ESA Permit.
+Protection Commitment: The extent to which the Project overlaps with caribou habitat has been minimized to limit impacts to caribou.
+Selective vegetation clearing and winding roads will help reduce line-of-sight for predators.
+Wildlife plot surveys are conducted as part of the ESA Permit.